 Similar to debtor days but accounts for the due dates of the invoices.
 This is because debtor days of 30, for example, could be good for a business that sells on 90 day payment terms but bad for a business that sells on 14 day terms.
 At the invoice level, DvD is a count of the number of days between invoice due date and payment date.
 At a customer level, DvD is an average of the invoice DvDs over a given time period.

 The average number of days that receivables remain outstanding before they’re collected.
 Typi- cally calculated for all outstanding invoices at any point in time.
 Represents the effectiveness of a company’s credit control.

 Email reminders sent to customers to chase up unpaid invoices.
 The backbone of credit control, alongside phone calls.
 This often manual, time-consuming process can be automated with accounts receivable software.

 A log of all communications had between the seller and the buyer with respect to the payment of an invoice.
 Should capture dates, times, parties involved, contact details, communication medium, communication content, and invoice reference number.
 Used to empower accounts receivable and to rely upon as evidence if an unpaid invoice is escalated to legal action.
 Also referred to as an audit trail.

-Also referred to as ‘debtor management systems’ are a class of software designed to minimise the human resource required by businesses to administer credit control or accounts receivable, as well as reduce potential for human error.
+Also referred to as debtor management systems or credit control software, accounts receivable software is a class of software designed to minimise the human resource required by businesses to administer credit control or accounts receivable, as well as reduce potential for human error.
 Typically automates the sending of chasers and automatically maintains audit trails of all invoice communications in one centralised location.
-Also provide insights to help businesses decide which customers to grant credit to and how best to chase up customers to pay their invoices.
+Also, provide insights to help businesses decide which customers to grant credit to and how best to chase up customers to pay their invoices.